[NOTE: For those unfamiliar with the religion of Christian Science (which is NOT the same

 My favorite description of angels comes from a short piece titled “Angels,” written by

-Mary Baker Eddy, the Founder of Christian Science:
+Mary Baker Eddy, the Discoverer and Founder of Christian Science:

 “When angels visit us, we do not hear the rustle of wings, nor feel the feathery touch of the breast of a dove; but we know their presence by the love they create in our hearts.
 Oh, may you feel this touch, — it is not the clasping of hands, nor a loved person present; it is more than this: it is a spiritual idea that lights your path!
 The Psalmist saith: ‘He shall give His angels charge over thee.’
 God gives you His spiritual ideas, and in turn, they give you daily supplies.
 Never ask for tomorrow: it is enough that divine Love is an ever-present help; and if you wait, never doubting, you will have all you need every moment.What a glorious inheritance is given to us through the understanding of omnipresent Love!
 More we cannot ask: more we do not want: more we cannot have.
 This sweet assurance is the “Peace, be still” to all human fears, to suffering of every sort.”